melvynator/ELK_twitter/README.md

 The `presentation-example` folder contains a fully working example that I use in the presentation of this pipeline: ~insert_link here later~, you can use it to play around and familiarize yourself with the ELK stack.

-After having installed ELK you should be able in 5 minnutes to visualize dashboard like the following:
+After having installed ELK you should be able in 5 minutes to visualize dashboard like the following:

 <p align="center">
    <img src ="https://github.com/melvynator/ELK_twitter/blob/master/img/dashboard_visualization.gif" />